Restoration of All Things!

 Outcome: The tide turned!
 Israel began to win the war, so the USSR threatened a military intervention, prompting the United States to secure a ceasefire on October 25, 1973.

-In 1967 when Israel regained control of its most holy city, it fulfilled the Luke 21:24 prophecy, which ended Jerusalem being trodden down by the Gentiles.
+In 1967 when Israel regained control of its most holy city it began the fulfillment of the Luke 21:24 prophecy, which ended Jerusalem being trodden down by the Gentiles.
 Only a hand-full of Messianic congregations existed at that time, and the phrase Hebrew Roots, in reference to Christians returning in mass to God’s instructions, His Torah, had yet to be uttered.

 Today, Hebrew Roots congregations are sprouting up everywhere, in every country, and out of every Christian denomination.
 Whole churches in some cases, not just individuals, are returning to the old paths.